psx-spx/psx-spx.github.io/docs/controllersandmemorycards.md

 command 42h (button data) (and analog inputs when in analog mode) (but without M1 and M2 parameters).
 While in config mode, the ID bytes are always "F3h 5Ah" (instead of the normal analog/digital ID bytes).<br/>

+Entering configuration mode enables the DualShock rumble method and disables the legacy rumble method.
+Unknown if it's possible to re-enable the old rumble method programmatically.

 ```
   xx=00h Stay in Normal mode
   xx=01h Enter Configuration mode